lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 ### Service for reloading brcmfmac driver after sleep
 [brcmfmac-reload.service](brcmfmac-reload.service)

-The brcmfmac_wcc needs to be reloaded after every s2idle sleep and sometimes after deep sleep too.
+The `brcmfmac_wcc` driver needs to be reloaded after every s2idle sleep and sometimes after deep sleep too.
 Otherwise it will stop working.

 Place it into: `/etc/systemd/system/brcmfmac-reload.service`